-The Consortium will fill a major gap in MDS-related clinical research in the United States by providing a new “critical mass” of patients and patient data to support the evaluation of promising new compounds, epidemiological studies, and translational studies leading to new classifications, treatments, and procedures.
-Concurrently, AA&MDSIF will expand its programs for MDS patients, families, caregivers, and local physicians that support and complement the aims and purposes of the Consortium and thus contribute to its impact and success.
+The Consortium fills a major gap in MDS-related clinical research in the United States by providing a new “critical mass” of patients and patient data to support the evaluation of promising new compounds, epidemiological studies, and translational studies leading to new classifications, treatments, and procedures.
+Concurrently, AAMDSIF has expanded its programs for MDS patients, families, caregivers, and local physicians that support and complement the aims and purposes of the Consortium and thus contribute to its impact and success.

 The programs are located at:

 - MD Anderson Cancer Center

 - H. Lee Moffitt Cancer Center and Research Institute

 - Weill Medical College of Cornell University